New Residential Investment Corp. (NRZ) Just Got Our Attention

 NRZ’s Market Performance

-NRZ stocks went up by 1.21% for the week, with a monthly jump of 11.34% and a quarterly performance of -2.77%, while its annual performance rate touched 45.53%.
-The volatility ratio for the week stands at 1.85% while the volatility levels for the past 30 days are set at 2.11% for New Residential Investment Corp..
-The simple moving average for the period of the last 20 days is 6.43% for NRZ stocks with a simple moving average of 6.93% for the last 200 days.
+NRZ stocks went down by -0.09% for the week, with a monthly jump of 10.46% and a quarterly performance of -0.09%, while its annual performance rate touched 51.03%.
+The volatility ratio for the week stands at 1.76% while the volatility levels for the past 30 days are set at 2.06% for New Residential Investment Corp..
+The simple moving average for the period of the last 20 days is 5.11% for NRZ stocks with a simple moving average of 7.33% for the last 200 days.

 Analysts’ Opinion of NRZ